 Other Things to Know

-- Match the tap size to the size of the basin.
+- Match the tap size to the size of your bath, basin or bidet.

-- Whether you opt for a high or low-rise style of taps will depend on the type of basin you have and your personal preference.
+- Whether you opt for a high or low-rise style of taps, it will depend on the type of bath and basin you have, and your preference.

 - Mixer taps combine hot and cold water within the tap body and have a handle on either side to regulate water flow.
 However, they need a fairly high water pressure to operate well, so check your water pressure before making your purchase.

 - Dual flow taps also provide a single water stream, but the flow of hot and cold water stays separate within the tap body, which stops unequal pressure.
-These are a good alternative to mixer taps if there is an unequal pressure between your supply of hot and cold water.
+These are good alternatives to mixer taps if there is an unequal pressure between your supply of hot and cold water.

-- Monobloc taps have a single lever to regulate the flow of water through a mixer tap.
-These taps are easy to control and they have a neat appearance, but they only work when the water pressure between the hot and cold supply is nearly equal.
+- monobloc taps have a single lever to regulate the flow of water through a mixer tap.
+These taps are easy to control and have a neat appearance, but they only work when the water pressure between the hot and cold supply is nearly equal.

 Basin Pillar Taps